Contents

 To Pack’s LCD

 The VFB connects from the transmitter’s HDMI Out port.
-When the VFB function is enabled on a RPS TVU One, the VFB allows the return video feed to transfer from a receiver in the field and display on the Pack LCD in real-time.
+When the VFB function is enabled on an RPS TVU One, the VFB allows the return video feed to be transferred from a receiver in the field and displayed on the Pack LCD in real time.

 To set up the Return Video Feedback from the RPS One: